3dem/relion-documents/source/SPA_tutorial/CtfRefine.rst

 :Ref. map is on absolute greyscale?: Yes

-After another :jobtype:`Post-processing` job, the resolution didn't actually improve from 3.15 Å...
+After another :jobtype:`Post-processing` job, the resolution improved to 2.95 Å.